pa11y/pa11y.github.io/contributing/communications.md

 You can however respond to user questions/requests.
 In most cases, the appropriate action will be to point them at the correct documentation or ask them nicely to create a GitHub issue if they've found a problem.

-The Twitter may also be used to bring certain GitHub issues or new web pages to the attention of a wider audience.
+The Twitter may also be used to bring certain GitHub Issues or new web pages to the attention of a wider audience.
 This is useful for gathering feedback.

 ## Code of conduct